 4. Inheritance laws may be different to the UK

-To ensure the property is inherited according to your wishes, you may want to consider drawing up a will in the country you're buying in.
+To ensure the property is inherited according to your wishes, you may want to consider drawing up a will in the country/region you're buying in.
 It's also worth looking at how an inherited property may be taxed so you can consider the longer term impacts.

 5. Understand your mortgage options

 If you plan to use your UK home as collateral, you can look at UK banks for a range of mortgage options.
-If you want to use the overseas property itself as collateral, you'll need to use a bank in that country.
+If you want to use the overseas property itself as collateral, you'll need to use a bank in that country/region.